elves/elvish/website/ref/edit.md

 `$edit:insert:binding`.
 To see current bindings, simply print the binding table:
 `pprint $edit:insert:binding` (replace `insert` with any other mode).

+The global key binding table, `$edit:global-binding` is consulted when a key is not handled by the active mode.

 A binding tables is simply a map that maps keys to functions.
 For instance, to bind `Alt-x` in insert mode to exit Elvish, simply do: